Pictured above are some of our “Tour de Friends” friends.

 Ride to the Barns – Supporting the Tall Pines Conservancy

-The mission of Tall Pines Conservancy is to preserve our rural heritage by protecting remaining farmland, water resources and natural areas and open spaces adjacent to and impacting Northwestern Waukesha County.
+The mission of Tall Pines Conservancy is to preserve our rural heritage by protecting remaining farmland, water resources, natural areas, and open spaces adjacent to and impacting Northwestern Waukesha County.
 Bike Tour of Lake Country.
 Rest stops at local farms, taste local food.
-August 18, 2018 (may be slightly different in 2019).
-Departing from Camp Quad (Hwy 83 & Q)
+August 17, 2019.
+Departing from Camp Quad (Hwy 83 & Q).

 Tyranena Oktoberfest Bike Ride – Supporting the Tomorrow’s Hope charity organization